hapax/hapax.github.io/research.md

   involves some neat results from the theory of martingales.
 - [*MIP\* = RE*](assets/mipre.pdf) (2020).
 Consulting entangled
-  provers makes you a god, in the sense that they can quickly and reliably convince you of "yes" answers to recursively enumerable problems, e.g. the Halting Problem.
+  provers makes you a god, in the sense that they can quickly and reliably convince you of "yes" answers to the Halting Problem.
 In turn, this tells us something deep about the nature of entanglement and operator algebras.
   Notes on [this (big) result](https://arxiv.org/abs/2001.04383) for a group talk. <!--, showing that entangled provers can convince you of almost anything.-->